jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 And humans using tools are the playing the Game of Technological Life.

-A car crash is a moment of selection.
+A car crash is a big moment of selection.
 And you and your tools are the unit of selection.

 Do you realize it?

 The cars are wounded and likely total losses.
 That is much material being disorganized, a big win for disorganization.
 Of course you could be hurt as well.

+Just because we have memories, histories, personal idenities, doesn't mean we should live inside them.

 The implications of this realization are huge.
+That human personalities are meant to occupy and operate every bit of an entire economic ecosystem is a big one.
 But we'll discuss those later in Book II Mixed Ideological Politics and Book III Bumblebee Economics.

 For now, this book's mission is simply about you realizing we are technological beings.
-This isn't a new idea something we must create, it's something we should realize is already effectively true.
+This isn't a new idea that we should create, it's something we should realize is already effectively true.

 Touch your tail-bone.

 I mean that, literally, touch it.

-It's noise.

 We have tailbones and no tails.
 It's a leftover from a by gone age.

+It's noise.

+Evolution can't select you for it.
+And neither can it for your skin color, facial features, or any other artifacts from your history.

-Your old identities are similar.
+Our old identities are similar.
 Artificial selection that has purpose only if we decide it does.
 They could be important.
 There is nothing wrong with enjoying music festival with a large crowd or reading history.
 But these can't select you for success.
 How could radiation, cold, heat, affect you differently because you like goth music over rock.

 If one music motivates you to exercise, grow healthy food, install solar panels, great.
-But it's turning disorder into order that passes the test, no the calls of the lifeforms.
+But it's turning disorder into order that passes the test.

 Let me ask in a different way.

 Do you think a tiger wants to be orange?

 A tiger's orange with stripes are unique a cool, but that's not who they want to be.
 It's who the coach said could have the job.
 Grazers need to be held in check or they would devour their ecosystem to their own demise.
-Therefore catching enough grazers to keep them in check is the job for a predator.
+Therefore catching enough grazers to keep them in check, without killing them all, is the job for a predator inside healthy, balanced, reciprocating ecosystem.

 And deer can't see red or orange.

-Orange is the uniform of the tiger's predator job.
+Therefore prange is the uniform of the tiger's predator job.
 If deer ever see red, tigers would need a new uniform.
-The tiger identity is relative to the needs, wants, and abilities of the ecosystem in which it lives.
+The tiger's identity is relative to the needs, wants, and abilities of the ecosystem in which it lives.

 We didn't choose to be technological beings—the environment selected for it.
-Technology became our "uniform" for the job of survival.
+Different technology became our "uniform" for the job of survival.

-The rest is noise and tailbones.
+The rest tailbones and artificial noise.

 Learning to speak was my job.
 Learning the insurance rules and regulations was my job.
 Adapting tools to shut that f'in bell up is a job.